pshempel/ansible-role-proxmox-vm-from-template/README.md

   roles:
     - pshempel.proxmox-vm-from-template
   vars_files:
-      # You must have the following in your secrets file, use ansible-vault to encyrpt
+      # You must have the following in your secrets file, use ansible-vault to encrypt
       # proxmox_api_token_id "username@pve!token_id   # format is  user@realm!tokenid
       # proxmox_api_token_secret                      # token secret provided by proxmox
     - vars/proxmox_secrets.yml                        # Contains encrypted API credentials
-      # Fill in the above from defaults/main.yml to overide defaults
+      # Fill in the above from defaults/main.yml to override defaults
     - vars/defaults.yml                                # Over Ride defaults in role
   vars:
     vms: